Types of Computer Keyboard Layout: Choose the Best Layout for You

 Armenian Keyboard Layout

-The Armenian Keyboard Layout is designed for typing in the Armenian language, with characters arranged to suit the unique alphabet.
+The Armenian Keyboard Structure is designed for typing in the Armenian language, with characters arranged to suit the unique alphabet.
 It allows users to type efficiently in both Western and Eastern Armenian.

 Thai Keyboard Layout